(This is a now page. Click through for more information on what that means.)

 Cutting the Rest Out

 I am saying no to pretty much everything not listed above.
 Don’t take it too harshly, please.
 As you can probably see, I have little time for much in my schedule and I need to focus.
-The next six months will be defined as a success if I do a very good job delegating and sticking to an average of 70 hours a week of work.

 Otherwise, I’ll have failed.